nahualito/wintermute/README.md

 ## wintermute

-The following classes and functions are the main entry point for wintermute, The hardware offensive prototyper Deck.
+The following classes and functions are the main entry point for wintermute, The hardware offensive framework for fast exploit prototypes Deck.

 Cartridges are to be dropped in the cartridges folder and internal classes should be dropped into the core file.